crowdflowTUe/MF_landing_data_analysis/README.md

 ![crowdflow-logo](crowdflowLogo.png)

-# Visualization and analysis of pedestrian trajectories from the crowdflow experiment at Eindhoven University of Technology
+# Visualization of pedestrian trajectories from the crowdflow experiment at Eindhoven University of Technology

 This repository contains primers and examples to analyze the pedestrian tracking dataset collected at Eindhoven University of Technology (see Physical Review E paper Fluctuations around mean walking behaviors in diluted pedestrian flows, A.Corbetta, C.Lee, R. Benzi, A.Muntean, F.Toschi,  https://doi.org/10.1103/PhysRevE.95.032316 ).